Why the $150 million Fiduciary Network lawsuit ‘could get very ugly’

 Charles Paikert‘s article in Financial Planning reminds us that deals don’t always end with feelings intact.
-The recent sale of Fiduciary Network and the following $150 million lawsuit by Mark Hurley against Emigrant Bank “could get very ugly and drawn out.”
+The recent sale of Fiduciary Network and the following $150 million lawsuits by Mark Hurley against Emigrant Bank “could get very ugly and drawn out.”

 “This is a complex case that, if not settled sooner, could take at least several years to litigate,” says Corey Kupfer, an attorney specializing in RIAs.
 “As the case is based upon allegations of a series of alleged actions by Emigrant Bank to scare off buyers and suppress value, there will be a lot of discovery necessary to determine the facts that might support those claims.”